SecularSteve/OpenRadio/README.md

 ### Delivery files ###

 * [Google Play](https://play.google.com/store/apps/details?id=com.yuriy.openradio) - this application is suitable now for the Android Media Browser simulator as well as for the Android Auto.
-* [APK files](https://bitbucket.org/ChernyshovYuriy/openradio/src/master/app/store/) - use pure APK file if Google Play is not available on your device.

 ### How to install and run ###
 * There is a possibility to run application as general Android one, just to be sure that everything works as expected.